bakedpotato4200/Underwater/replit.md

 - Users can create as many accounts as needed
 - All user data is backed up through file persistence
 - The demo account contains your migrated historical data
+- No external email service needed (password reset feature for future)